brianhildebrand/BlogTest/_posts/2013-09-30-brand-authenticity.markdown

 *Author's Note: I believe that one day in the not-so-distant future, we will reflect upon the use of the term "branding" for our professional practice and we will find it odd that such a loaded term was acceptable common vernacular for such a discriminating field.

-Steve Bio:
-Steve has spent the better part of his career stewarding brand communications and experiences for leading organizations such as Apple, eBay, Levi Strauss & Co., Mattel, and PayPal to name a few.
-He's leveraged learned best practices to help underdog startups and mission-driven non-profits create meaningful change.